top of page

 Founder, Miracle 139 International

 The best part of my work has been the opportunity to provide mentorship and training to aspiring therapists, educators and service providers.
-Claire Muller was one of the graduate students I was fortunate to mentor and continue to work alongside.
+I was fortunate to mentor and continue to work alongside many of these therapists as they began their career path.

 In 2019, I joined Cortica Healthcare Inc., a neurology healthcare clinic, to oversee the family counseling program across all sites in California.
 As a start up and fast growing company, I served as the Executive Director of Family Counseling having the opportunity to once again mentor phenomenal therapists in their work to support neurodiversity from a mental health and relational lens.

 When the pandemic began in 2020, I had the good fortune to take a step back from the fast-paced corporate world and focus back on my real passions, direct client support and being with my family.
 After a year with a group practice, I launched Respect Family Therapy & Consulting and continue to support the development and growth of therapists, other professionals and parents globally.
-Currently, I am also fortunate to have the pleasure and opportunity to be an Instructor for the National Foundation for Autism Research (NFAR) in their three vocational training programs for autistic adults.
+I was also fortunate to have the pleasure and opportunity to be an Instructor for the National Foundation for Autism Research (NFAR) in their three vocational training programs for autistic adults from 2023-2025.

 Administrative & Supervisory Experience